atomist-attic/automation-client-samples-ts/README.md

 the [Atomist][atomist] API.
 You will find examples illustrating:

 -   Creating bot commands using _command handlers_
--   Responding to DevOps events, e.g., someone commenting on an issue, using _event handlers_
+-   Responding to development events, e.g., someone commenting on an issue, using _event handlers_
 -   Ingestors _(coming soon)_